gufeijun/gscript/doc/syntax.md

     print(sum)		# 5050
 ```

-*note: use "goto" to jump inside the scope of a label from outside is now allowed*.
+*note: use "goto" to jump inside the scope of a label from outside is not allowed*.
 Following code will compile failed:

 ```python
 # illegal